ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 ##  Biological inspiration

 The reinforcement learning approach is one that is familiar to any human being.
-It is learning through action
+It is learning through action.

+To learn chess in a supervised manner, we would learn moves from textbooks of the games of grandmasters.

+To learn chess in a reinforcement learning manner, we would learn chess by playing ourselves.

 *Of all the forms of machine learning, reinforcement learning is the closest to the kind of learning that humans and other animals do, and many of the core algorithms of reinforcement learning were originally inspired by biological learning systems*